grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```

 The more difficult thing about this way of storing the map is accessing it.
-In order to do this we have to write a function which first indexes into the row then into the specific column by masking and then shifting the row.
+To do this we have to write a function that first indexes into the row then into the specific column by masking and then shifting the row.
-This post is already long as it is so for the sake of time I'm not going to go in depth about how the X coordinate lookup works in this function.
+This post is already long as it is so for the sake of time I'm not going to go in-depth about how the X coordinate lookup bit operations works in this function.
 ```rust
 /// Check if the map contains a wall at a point. fn coord_contains_wall(x: f32, y: f32) -> bool {